Our Team

 Kaylen Duke is a proud member of Chipewyan Prairie First Nation and plays an active role in the day-to-day operations of our Aunties Within Reach program.

-She supports our AWR program through community planning, event coordination, social media engagement, and research activities.
+She supports our AWR program through community planning, event coordination, and social media engagement.

 • Carlee Myette